lsst-sqre/sqr-013/index.rst

 Existing metadata systems
 =========================

-Information discovery is common issue across large, distributed organizations like LSST.
+Information discovery is a common issue across large, distributed organizations like LSST.
 These are some implementations of DocHub-like systems by other open software and data organizations:

 - 18F embeds `.about.yml <https://github.com/18F/about_yml>`__ metadata files in their repositories.
 These metadata are indexed and published on 18F's `Dashboard <https://18f.gsa.gov/dashboard>`__.
 - Code for America similarly implements a `civic.json <https://github.com/codeforamerica/brigade/blob/master/README-Project-Search.md>`__ metadata format.
 These are used by Code for America's `project search page <https://www.codeforamerica.org/brigade/projects>`__.
 Primarily it is used to denote the status of a project and to provide tags for search.
 Much of the information for the search page is also automatically obtained from GitHub metadata, like the project description.
-- Code.gov embeds a `code.json <https://code.gov/#/policy-guide/docs/compliance/inventory-code>`__ file in federal repositories.
-This metadata is tracked and published by the Code.gov website and API.
+- `Code.gov`_ embeds a `code.json <https://code.gov/#/policy-guide/docs/compliance/inventory-code>`__ file in federal repositories.
+This metadata is tracked and published by the `Code.gov`_ website and API.
 Additional discussion about code.gov's metadata schema is taking place on `a GitHub issue <https://github.com/presidential-innovation-fellows/code-gov-web/issues/41>`__.
 Earlier discussion also happened on a White House `source-code-policy <https://github.com/WhiteHouse/source-code-policy/issues/117>`_ issue.
 - CodeMeta_ is a minimal metadata schema, written in JSON-LD_, that can describe scientific software repositories.
 CodeMeta's schema is designed to be cross-walked `to other metadata schemas <https://github.com/codemeta/codemeta/blob/master/crosswalk.csv>`_ including Dublin Core, schema.org, Python's PyPI, and DataCite.
 - `Asset description metadata for software <https://joinup.ec.europa.eu/asset/adms_foss/home>`__ from the EU.
 See `Issue #41 at codemeta <https://github.com/codemeta/codemeta/issues/41>`__ as well.